mesosphere/kubefed/docs/keps/20200619-federated-resource-status.md

 report if the deployment failed or error at any time.

-A federated resource only reflects the status of propagation actions, but it doesn't reflect the status if whether the resource is running or failed.
+A federated resource only reflects the status of propagation actions, but it doesn't reflect the status of whether the resource is running or failed.

 ## Motivation